keithbsmiley-other/emilysite/_posts/2021-4-9-breathing.md

 ---

 Okay, I’ve been playing with whether or not to write on this because, quite frankly, it’s a massive freaking topic.
 So, I’m going to supply you with an overview.
-The more I research this topic, the more I’ll be able to tell you.
+The more I research this topic the more I’ll be able to tell you.
 But, for now, let’s stick with an overview.

 Looking at this from a very simplified view is both freeing and extremely restricting.
 So, if you’re into breathing exercises please know that: